Ekeberg Sculpture Park, Oslo’s Hidden Open-Air Gallery

-Since the dawn of human settlement in the area that now constitutes the Norwegian capital, the forested slopes of Ekeberg have been serving an indispensable role as a cultural and natural nook.
-Home to multiple pre-historic sites that date back to the Bronze Age and Iron Age, this hilly part of Oslo has famously inspired Norwegian artist Edvard Munch in 1893 to conceive his most famous painting, “The Scream”.
+Since the dawn of human settlement in the area that now constitutes the Norwegian capital, the forested slopes of Ekeberg have served an indispensable role as a cultural and natural nook.
+Home to multiple prehistoric sites that date back to the Bronze Age and Iron Age, this hilly part of Oslo famously inspired Norwegian artist Edvard Munch in 1893 to conceive his most famous painting, “The Scream.”

-Fast-forward to the 2000’s, when Oslo born businessman and art-collector, Christian Ringnes, suggested to allocate parts of Ekeberg for a sculpture park whose main theme is femininity, he unexpectedly faced a fierce opposition.
-Environmental organizations claimed that the plan is harmful to the forest’s delicate ecosystem, while feminist activists blamed him for being disrespectful and chauvinist.
-Be that as it may, Ringnes persisted with his plans and in 2013, Ekeberg Sculpture Park was officially inaugurated.
+Fast-forward to the 2000s, when Oslo-born businessman and art collector Christian Ringnes suggested allocating parts of Ekeberg for a sculpture park whose main theme is femininity, he unexpectedly faced fierce opposition.
+Environmental organizations claimed that the plan was harmful to the forest’s delicate ecosystem, while feminist activists blamed him for being disrespectful and chauvinistic.
+Be that as it may, Ringnes persisted with his plans and, in 2013, Ekeberg Sculpture Park was officially inaugurated.

 “Cast Glances” by Tony Cragg, 2002